sourcegraph/handbook/content/departments/talent/internship-program.md

 We are rolling out our first-ever internship program in Q2 FY23!

 This will be a 12 week internship program beginning May 16, 2022 and ending August 5th, 2022.
-All roles will be full-time and [all-remote].
+All roles will be full-time and [all-remote](../../company-info-and-process/remote/index.md).

 Sourcegraph internships will be limited to incoming college seniors, graduating seniors, and graduate students.
 Healthcare benefits do not apply for interns.